 Wow, so honored to be a part of the DisOrient Asian American Film Festival!
 They really care about social justice issues, promoting diversity and inclusion, and strengthening and building community.
 Thank you so much! -Ben Phantom, 2021 filmmaker and musician

 Thank you so much for putting on this amazing festival!
 We found the films to be a wonderfully-curated mix, presenting important issues in uniquely creative ways that continue to provoke valuable discussions within our household to this day. -Audience member, 2021

 Thank you for making this experience such a pleasant and enriching one.
 I have heard that not all festivals are run this smoothly or with as much care, so I applaud you for doing such a stellar job. -Kayla Sotomil, DisOrient 2020

 Hats off to DisOrient for creating the best festival experience ever!
 Top marks for communication, organization, hospitality, warmth, professionalism, enthusiasm, audience diversity, venue quality and caliber of featured works. -Lawrence Chau, DisOrient 2019

 MISSION & OBJECTIVE

-DisOrient is an Asian American Film Festival that celebrates indie films with authentic Asian Pacific American voices, histories and stories.
+DisOrient is an Asian American Film Festival that celebrates independent films with authentic Asian American, Native Hawaiian and Pacific Islander voices, histories and stories.
 We promote representation, diversity and inclusion to broaden the narrative of who is American and to strengthen and build community.
 We highlight social justice themes that translate to universal human experiences.

 AWARDS ARE GIVEN FOR: